Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 Over the last hundred years, Havana, the capital city of Cuba, has undergone a colorful history of change.
-Today, Fidel and the Russians are gone, but the tourists are rediscovering the old, colonial city.
-Still, the Cuban capital, today, is very different from its heyday of the late forties and early fifties.
+Today, Fidel and the Russians are gone, but the tourists are rediscovering the old colonial city.
+Still, the Cuban capital, today, is very different from its heyday of the late 40s and early 50s.

-Fortunately, one thing hasn't changed.
-Havana is still a major inspiration for musicians of all sorts.
+Fortunately, one thing hasn't changed: Havana is still a major inspiration for musicians of all sorts.
 Some live on the Caribbean island or in nearby South Florida, while others dwell in places far flung.
 But, when all is said and done, these artists share one thing in common, love for the Cuban capital and appreciation for its music.

 Jimmy was not the first Buffett to visit Havana, for both his father and grandfather traveled to the port long before Castro began shooting up the countryside.
 On further note, it was the shipping industry that brought the two men to the Caribbean harbor, for Jimmy's grandfather was a signature captain that ran ships between New Orleans and Buenos Aires (Argentina).

 Obviously, Jimmy has just a little bit of seafaring blood running in his veins, as any Parrot Head will gladly tell you.
 This song with its wonderful verbal intro, is just another of Buffett's many sailor's tales put to music.

 P.S.
 As far as I know Jimmy Buffett did not reference Old Man and the Sea in any of his lyrics.....but he did list the novel, as one of ten books he would recommend for anyone stranded on a deserted island.
 This eclectic list appeared in his NY Times bestseller, A Pirate Looks at Fifty.

 "Havana Moon" by Chuck Berry